+Location Desc ription Response P

-Date and Desc ription Response P rodcedure Time Location Amount Source, If Reason for Spill/Leak Notifications Personnel Involved Comments
+Date and Time Amount Type of Material Source, If Known Reason for Spill/Leak Notifications Personnel Involved Comments

+ļ

 TRAFFIC CONTROL PROGRAM

 The Evergreen State College has developed the Traffic Control & Flagging program to safeguard Evergreen employees when working in the capacity of a flagger from potential hazards presented by public and campus motorists.
 This program establishes training and standard procedures for all affected employees and is intended to prevent traffic control-related accidents and/or injuries.